Do Michigan Employers Have to Offer Group Health Insurance?

 Do Michigan employers have to offer group health insurance?

-If you have a small business, or work for a small business, you might be wondering “is group health insurance required in Michigan?”.
+If you have a small business, or work for a small business, you might be wondering, “Is group health insurance required in Michigan?”
 Of course, most employees are likely hoping that health insurance is a benefit included with their employment, and most employers are probably worrying about whether or not they should (or even can) offer it.

-According to Business and Legal Resources (BLR), there is no state law requiring small business employers to offer group health insurance, but most employers do offer this benefit to their valuable small business employees. eHealth also found this to be true in a 2018 study on small business health insurance trends.
+According to Business and Legal Resources (BLR), there is no state law requiring small business employers to offer group health insurance, but most employers do offer this benefit to their valuable small business employees. eHealth also found this to be true in a study on small business health insurance trends in 2018.
 If you’re a Michigan employer with 50 or more employees though, you’re required by federal law to offer group health insurance.
 Keep reading to learn more about Michigan group health insurance requirements that might apply to your small business.

 Federal laws on group health insurance in Michigan